EmilyHoulihan/Aquifer_Risk_Map/README.md

 Methodology for the "2022 Aquifer Risk Map" is available in the "2022" folder, and includes:
 1. "ARM_2022.R" (aquifer risk map data download and data processing steps)
-2. "Aquifer Risk Map 2022 Updates Summary" (file that describes methdology changes and resulting impacts for updates to 2022 map)
 3. "oswcr_filtering.R" (steps for identifying domestic well records)

 If you would like to re-run this data processing, or are interested in any of the dependant reference files